Domestic Violence Act: A Comprehensive Overview

 Background of the Domestic Violence Act

-The DV Act was enacted in response to the pressing need for a legal framework to protect women from violence within the domestic sphere.
+The Domestic Violence Act, 2005 was enacted in response to the pressing need for a legal framework to protect women from violence within the domestic sphere.
 Before its introduction, women faced significant barriers in seeking justice and protection against abuse.
 The Act was influenced by several international commitments, including the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), which aims to eliminate all forms of discrimination against women.

 Key Provisions of the DV Act 2005